 Program - Max Planck School Matter to Life

-The Max Planck School Matter to Life brings together internationally renowned scientists from different locations across Germany under one scientific topic.
-The school offers all students a research-based curriculum with individual mentoring and diverse lab rotations in an interdisciplinary community.
+The Max Planck School Matter to Life brings together a diverse group of internationally-renowned scientists from almost 50 Universities and Institutes across Germany under one scientific topic: Matter to Life.
+The School offers students a research-based curriculum, program support through individual mentoring, productive opportunities through lab rotations, and access to an interdisciplinary community.

 - Heidelberg University: Molecular Systems Chemistry and Engineering

-- Technical University of Munich: Bioengineering - more details coming soon
+- Technical University of Munich: Bioengineering - visit the TUM MtL website